-In addition to the clinical requirements above, students must either show proof of immunity of Hepatitis B or sign a statement acknowledging the risks of contracting this disease.
+In addition to the clinical requirements above, students must either show proof of immunity to MMR, Varicella and Hepatitis B. Students may opt out of receiving the Hepatitis B series by signing a statement acknowledging the risks of contracting this disease.
 The Department of Nursing highly recommends that students receive the Hepatitis B vaccine.
 Testing for tuberculosis is required prior to admission and must be repeated before beginning the second year of the ASN program.
 Additional immunizations may be required by clinical agencies.